Current Exhibition

 Vision

 Our work is rooted in the belief that it is vital to create community hubs for people to build power and a voice in decisions being made to develop their neighborhoods.
-MMCP will serve as an artist-designed, community-led space advocating for creativity and public health through art exhibits, residencies, environmental action, and locally-focused programming in the Lower Duwamish Valley for decades to come.
+Today, MMCP serves as an artist-designed, community-led space advocating for creativity and public health through art exhibits, residencies, education, environmental action, and locally-focused programming in the Lower Duwamish Valley, now and for decades to come.

 Goals